Seagate/cortx/doc/ContributingToS3.md

 - Select base:branch as 'dev' from the dropdown.
 <p align="center"><img src=""></p>

-- Add reviewers and click 'Create pull request'
+- click 'Create pull request' to create the pull request.
+- Add reviewers to get feedback on your changes.

 ### Running Jenkins / System tests
 - Get commit-id of your change